 Next, take the chicken and place breast side down on a wire rack on top of a pan.
 Dry it well with a paper towel (this aids in getting it to crisp up).
-Rub chicken with 1 Tbsp butter over and under the skin.
 Season with salt and pepper, all over.

 Roast for 40 to 50 minutes.
 Check with a meat thermometer to make sure internal temperature is at least 150 degrees.
 Let rest 10 minutes, before slicing.

 While chicken is resting, make the gravy.

 In a large skillet, add 2 tablespoons of fat from pan drippings.
 Scrape solid, browned bits from the original cooking pan and add them to the skillet.

 Heat fat over medium-high heat.
 Bring to a simmer and cook until any solid bits in the drippings are well-browned.
 Add flour and whisk until lightly golden, 30 seconds to 1 minute.
 Slowly pour in the water, whisking out any lumps as they form.

 Whisk continuously until thickened, 5 to 8 minutes.
 Add butter.
 Add salt and pepper to taste.